Huskimo Dog Breed

 Huskimos are medium sized dogs and are often described as extremely beautiful.
 Their long thick coats are often full of color and are soft to the touch.
 They have pointed erect ears and an appearance that resembles a sled dog.

-Huskimo Coloring
+Huskimo Colors

 Huskimo Variations